Bruno (bishop of Segni): Cardinal ?

 There is a dispute as to whether or not Bruno had been made a cardinal.
 It is said that he declined the cardinalate, while other sources suggest he had been made the Cardinal-Bishop of Segni even though the suburbicarian diocese had not existed at that stage.
 Some scholars suggest that Urban II named him as cardinal in 1086, while others believe that he was named a cardinal on 18 July 1079.

 Works

 Bruno's published works are considered to be exegetical for the most part.
 He condemned simoniacal practices in a document written prior to 1109 entitled Libellus de simoniacis.
 He authored commentaries on the Book of Job and the Psalms as well as on the four Gospels.
 Bruno also wrote on the lives of Pope Leo IX and Pietro di Anagni.
 There are 145 homilies of his that are still preserved.

 His works are collected in: J. P. Migne (ed.), Patrologiae Latinae Collectio, Vols.
 CLXIV and CLXV.

-An anonynmous "Life of Bruno" (also called "Acta Brunonis") was written in the second half of the 12th century.
+An anonymous "Life of Bruno" (also called "Acta Brunonis") was written in the second half of the 12th century.

 Sainthood

 Bruno's canonization was celebrated under Pope Lucius III on 5 September 1181 in Segni.
 He is considered the patron saint for Segni.
-In 1584, a special Office of the liturgy in his honor was approved by Pope Gregory XIII.
+In 1584, a special Office of the liturgy in his honour was approved by Pope Gregory XIII.